Creator / Producer / Writer

 Erin is a multi-award-winning writer and director whose work is characterised by nuanced and emotionally truthful performances, arresting visuals and seamless storytelling.
 In 2022 she was the set-up director on the upcoming series for Netflix, Wellmania starring Celeste Barber.

 Erin is the creator of AcornTV and TVNZ’s Under The Vines starring Rebecca Gibney and UK’s Charles Edwards.
-Erin directed 3 episodes and is also an episode writer on the series.
+Erin directed 3 episodes in the first series and is an episode writer on both series 1 and 2.

-Erin is also in advanced development on another self-created crime drama series with EQ Media Group and Federation Entertainment in France, titled Aftermath.
+Erin is also in advanced development on another self-created crime drama series with Federation Entertainment in France, titled Aftermath.

-She has guest directed sketches for Skit Box’s Wham Bam Thank You Ma’am (Skitbox / ABC); and was the sketch director for Wednesday Night Fever (Quail TV / ABC).
+She has guest directed sketches for Skit Box’s Wham Bam Thank You Ma’am (Skitbox / ABCTV); and was the sketch director for Wednesday Night Fever (Quail TV / ABCTV).

-In 2017 she directed ABC iView web series Other People’s Problems (Seymour Films), which garnered her an Australian Directors’ Guild Award nomination for Best Direction of an Online Drama Project and was selected for the Berlin Film Festival.
+In 2019, Erin was nominated for an Australian Directors’ Guild Award for her work on Sando Ep6 and in 2017 she directed web series Other People’s Problems (ABC iView / Seymour Films), which garnered her an Australian Directors’ Guild Award nomination for Best Direction of an Online Drama Project and was selected for the Berlin Film Festival.